ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 for a given aggregation step unless it matches the previously seen request (if any).

-### Aggregate Message Security

-Aggregate sub-protocol messages must be confidential and mutually authenticated.

-The aggregate sub-protocol is driven by the Leader acting as an HTTPS client, making requests to the Helper's HTTPS server.
-HTTPS provides confidentiality and authenticates the Helper to the Leader.

-The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

 ## Collecting Results {#collect-flow}

 In this phase, the Collector requests aggregate shares from each Aggregator and